justincmfong/CANOpenRobotController/README.md

 ### Logging system (spdlog)
 CORC relies on [spdlog](https://github.com/gabime/spdlog) for both general logging (terminal and in file) and for data logging.
-See [here](doc/3.Software/Logging.md) for more info on using the logging system.
+See [this page](doc/3.Software/Logging.md) for more info on using the logging system.

 ### ROS Support
-See [here](doc/1.GettingStarted/AdvancedSimulationAndHardwareTesting.md) for instructions on how to build and run a CORC app with ROS support.
+See [this page](doc/1.GettingStarted/AdvancedSimulationAndHardwareTesting.md) for instructions on how to build and run a CORC app with ROS 1 support and [this page](doc/1.GettingStarted/ROS2Application.md) for ROS 2 support.

 ### Network communication
-See [here](doc/3.Software/NetworkCommunication.md) for instructions on using libFLNL for communication.
+See [this page](doc/3.Software/NetworkCommunication.md) for instructions on using libFLNL for communication.

 ### CAN-USB adapters
 See [this page](doc/2.Hardware/USBCANadapters.md) for notes on tested USB-CAN adapters.